themesberg/flowbite/content/components/modal.md

 ## Modal with radio inputs

-Use this modal example with form input element to receive information from your users with the advantage of not having to link to another page but keeping the user on the currently active page.
-A great example would be a login or a register form.
+This example can be used to show a list of options to your users by using advanced radio inputs with a custom design.

 {{< example id="modal-radio-example" github="components/modal.md" class="flex justify-center" show_dark=true iframeHeight="600" >}}